1. Visit Tiananmen Square

 - A large portrait of Mao Zedong is proudly displayed on the Tiananmen Tower, also known as the Gate of Heavenly Peace, the entrance to the Forbidden City.
 In front, a male and female lion stand guard before the 7 white marble bridges crossing the Golden River.

 - At one time, only the emperor was permitted to cross the central and widest of the bridges.

 3. Explore the Forbidden City

 The Forbidden City is a maze of halls and gates creating an outer and inner court.
-There are three main buildings in the outer court: Hall of Supreme Harmony, Hall of Central Harmony, and Hall of Preserved Harmony.
+There are 3 main buildings in the outer court: Hall of Supreme Harmony, Hall of Central Harmony, and Hall of Preserved Harmony.
 The Gate of Heavenly Purity separates the outer court from the royal family’s home, the inner court.

 Each gate is entered through heavy, red doors with golden accents.
 The roofs of the red wooden buildings are decorated with intricate accents in bright blues, greens, reds and yellows.
 Statues of dragon turtles, cranes, and other animals decorate the entrance of the halls.